bernt-matthias/planemo-ci-action/README.md

 - `combine`: Combine the outputs from individual tool tests (`planemo merge_test_reports`) and create html/markdown reports (`planemo test_reports`).
 - `check`: Check if any of the tool tests failed.
 - `deploy`: Deploy tools to a toolshed using `planemo shed_update` and workflows to a github namespace, resp.
+- `autoupdate`: Autoupdate tools or workflows with `planemo autoupdate`.

 If none of these modes is set then a setup mode runs.